14113/hello_bar/README.md

 $ bundle
 ```

-Run the generator to create the migration:
+Run the generator to create the migration and routes:

 ```sh
 rails generate hello_bar